 Cheap Bow Packages for Kids

 Some bow packages are specifically designed for children.
-They generally come with smaller draw weight and shorter draw length.
+They generally come with lower draw weight and shorter draw length.

 I hope this article provided some insight into what to look for when buying your first archery equipment.
 All the gear I mentioned is available online.